-About fifty entries, principally on nineteenth-century Irish revolutionary figures (and some journalists, MPs and American-Irish).
-The dictionary is available online to subscribers: Dictionary of Irish Biography.
+About fifty entries, principally on nineteenth-century Irish revolutionary figures (and some journalists, MPs and American-Irish activists).
+The dictionary is now available online: Dictionary of Irish Biography.

 Title: ‘Michael Davitt and the Irish revolutionary movement’, in F. Lane & A. Newby (eds.), Michael Davitt: new perspectives (Irish Academic Press, Dublin, 2009)

-Theme: An attempt to throw out “new perspectives” on the man himself, noting his continued association with old “friends” although it was probably too short an article to tease out that theme entirely
+Theme: An attempt to throw out “new perspectives” on the man himself, noting his continued association with his old Fenian “friends” although it was probably too short an article to tease out that theme entirely.

 Title: The IRB: the Irish Republican Brotherhood, from the Land League to Sinn Féin (2005, 2nd ed., Four Courts Press, Dublin, 2007)

 Theme: this won a NUI Publication Prize in 2008 and was the subject of a RTE Off The Shelf radio discussion in 2006.
-Its principal merit is its fresh research and analysis of the 1880s but it is a subject matter that I would like to readdress, having a considerably more mature historical imagination “now” than I did “then” and being familiar with the existence of a lot more juicy sources to boot.
+Its principal merit is its fresh research and analysis of the 1880s but it is a subject matter that I would like to readdress, having a considerably more mature historical imagination “now” than I did “then” while, by now, I am familiar with the existence of a lot more juicy sources.

 Title: ‘Who were the Fenian dead? : The IRB and the background to the 1916 rising’, in G. Doherty & D. Keogh (eds.)
 1916: the long revolution (Mercier Press, Cork, 2007)